 The -eria Trick

-Sometimes, it’s easy to guess what to expect from an eating establishment because you can recognize a familiar English word in its name.
+Sometimes, it’s easy to guess what to expect from an eating establishment because you can recognize a familiar word in its name.
 For example, find pizza at a pizzeria, gelato at a gelateria, polenta at a polenteria (a northern Italy specialty ––which btw, why don’t we have this stateside)?
-Additionally, beer lovers should head toward a birreria, find spaghetti at a spaghetteria, and so on.
+Additionally, beer lovers can head toward a birreria, you'll find spaghetti at a spaghetteria, fried food at a friggitoria, and so on.

-The country seems to have thought through all of the scenarios of how you prefer to dine, and as these traditional eatery definitions illustrate, there are no shortage of food options when you travel to Italy.
-What do you think about these classic definitions today; could you tell which was which during your Italy trip?
+The country seems to have thought through all of the scenarios of how you prefer to dine, and as these traditional eatery definitions illustrate, there is no shortage of food options when you travel to Italy.

 - Pignoletto Is The Next Wine To Try When You Travel To Italy